June 16, 2023

 Sofia Vorobei

 Born in 2009 in Kyiv, Sofia moved to a small village in Spain in 2020.
-Being able to learn languages quickly, it didn’t take her a long time to adjust to a new life.
+With her ability to quickly learn languages, she adjusted to her new life seamlessly.

-Sofia is interested in the influence new technologies have on modern movies, TV shows, and music.
-She is considering building her career in the acting field and is interested in looking at how this particular path is often affected by one’s place of residence or financial situation.
+Sofia is passionate about the influence new technologies have on modern movies, TV shows, and music.
+She is considering building her career in acting and is particularly interested in how this path is often shaped by one’s place of residence or financial circumstances.

-In her free time, she enjoys writing the most – with a collection of poetry and she has even started working on a couple of book ideas.
+In her free time, Sofia enjoys writing, with a growing collection of poetry, and has even started working on a couple of book ideas.

 Login/Register